ortus-boxlang/bx-ftp/readme.md

 bx:ftp action="close" connection="myConnection";
 ```

-### Available Actions

-The available actions for the `bx:ftp` component are:

-#### Connection Actions

-- `open` - Open a connection to an FTP server
-- `close` - Close a connection to an FTP server

-#### Directory Actions

-- `changeDir` - Change the current directory
-- `createDir` - Create a directory
-- `existsDir` - Check if a directory exists
-- `getCurrentDir` - Get the current directory
-- `listDir` - List the contents of a directory
-- `removeDir` - Remove a directory
-- `renameDir` - Rename a directory

-#### File Actions

-- `removeFile` - Remove a file
-- `renameFile` - Rename a file
-- `putfile` - Upload a file
-- `getfile` - Download a file
-- `existsFile` - Check if a file exists
+Please note that the `connection` attribute is required for all actions, as it is the reference to the connection that you have opened and BoxLang will track for you in the `FTPService` service that's also registered in the runtime as a global service.

+## Available Actions

+All actions can use a `result` attribute to store the result of the action in a variable, if not a variable called `bxftp` will be used (In CFML compat mode it will be `cftp`).

+The result will be a struct with the following keys:

+- `statusCode` - The status code of the action (integer)
+- `statusText` - The status text of the action (string)
+- `returnValue` - The return value of the action (if any)
+- `succeeded` - Whether the action was successful (boolean)

+### Connection Actions

+### `open`

+Open a connection to an FTP server.
+The available attributes are:

+- `connection` - The name of the connection to use and track in the `FTPService` service
+- `server` - The server ip or hostname to connect to
+- `port` - The port to connect to (default is 21)
+- `username` - The username to use for authentication
+- `password` - The password to use for authentication
+- `timeout` - The timeout for the connection (default is 30 seconds)
+- `secure` - Whether to use a secure connection (default is `false`)
+- `passive` - Whether to use passive mode (default is `true`)

+### `close`

+Close a connection to an FTP server.
+The available attributes are:

+- `connection` - The name of the connection to close

+### Directory Actions

+## `changeDir`

+Change the current directory.
+The available attributes are:

+- `directory` - The directory to change to

+## `createDir`

+Create a directory.
+The available attributes are:

+- `directory` - The directory to create

+## `existsDir`

+Check if a directory exists.
+The available attributes are:

+- `directory` - The directory to check

+## `getCurrentDir`

+Get the current working directory of the connection.
+No attributes are required.

+## `listDir`

+List the contents of a directory.
+The available attributes are:

+- `directory` - The directory to list
+- `name` - The name of the variable to store the results in as a query

+## `removeDir`

+Remove a directory.
+The available attributes are:

+- `directory` - The directory to remove

+## `renameDir`

+Rename a directory.
+The available attributes are:

+- `existing` - The directory to rename
+- `new` - The new name of the directory

+### File Actions

+## `removeFile`

+Remove a file.
+The available attributes are:

+- `item` - The file to remove

+## `renameFile`

+Rename a file.
+The available attributes are:

+- `existing` - The directory to rename
+- `new` - The new name of the directory

+## `putfile`

+Upload a file.
+The available attributes are:

+- `localFile` - The local file to upload
+- `remoteFile` - The remote file to upload to

+## `getfile`

+Download a file.
+The available attributes are:

+- `localFile` - The local file to download to
+- `remoteFile` - The remote file to download

+## `existsFile`

+Check if a file exists.
+The available attributes are:

+- `remoteFile` - The file to check for existence

 ## CFML Compatibility

 This module will require the `bx-cfml-compat` module if you want it to work like Adobe/Lucee in your CFML applications.
-That's it!
+Enjoy!

 ## Ortus Sponsors